 Buildroot is a set of Makefiles and patches that makes it easy to generate a complete embedded Linux system.
-More information can be found on the buildroot.org
+More information can be found at buildroot.org.

 Build buildroot image for A10

-Here is the instruction of building buildroot image for cubieboard, it can also apply for other A10 devices.
+Here are the instructions for building Livesuit image for Cubieboard using buildroot, they might also apply to other A10 devices.

 mkdir cubie && cd cubie git clone https://github.com/matson-hall/allwinner-buildroot.git -b cubieboard git clone https://github.com/matson-hall/allwinner-pack-tools.git -b cubieboard git clone https://github.com/matson-hall/linux-sunxi.git -b cubieboard linux-allwinner ./allwinner-pack-tools/bin/build.sh